 Having a stroke is a medical emergency.
 Call 911 right away if you or someone else shows signs of stroke.

-Your chances of survival and recovery from a stroke are better if you get emergency treatment immediately.
+Your chances of survival and recovery from a stroke are better if you get emergency treatment right away.

 What is a mini-stroke?